The Court of Protection recently ruled that two Lasting Powers of Attorney (LPAs) made by an elderly lady had to be cancelled because an more…

 Whilst the vast majority of deputies act with integrity, it’s sadly all too common for someone in their position to abuse their power.
-The role of deputy is built entire on trust, yet we’ve all heard stories of unscrupulous friends, family and neighbours who’ve acted less than honestly.
+The role of deputy is built entirely on trust, yet we’ve all heard stories of unscrupulous friends, family and neighbours who’ve acted less than honestly.

 Often the abuse is for the deputy’s own financial gain, but you can also challenge the conduct of deputies if you suspect that they’re: